 Advancing social psychology

 Social psychologists study people as social beings, looking at their relationships and shared experiences in context.
-This module focuses on contemporary UK society and life as a 21st century person in a changing world.
-The module explores current issues, including gender, multiculturalism, immigration, global conflicts and work.
-It also adopts a critical perspective towards psychology itself.
-You will learn about recent research findings and different social psychological theories and approaches.
-As preparation for future study, work and life activities, you will develop the academic and communication skills you need to study independently and follow your own interests.
+This module discusses social psychology's insights into life and people in a globalised and fast changing 21st century world.
+The module explores current issues in contemporary UK society, including gender, multiculturalism, immigration, global conflicts and work.
+You'll learn about recent research findings and different social psychological theories and approaches, including a critical approach towards psychology itself.
+As preparation for future study, work and life activities, you'll develop the academic and communication skills you need to study independently and follow your own interests.

 What you will study